CALaliberte/InVeXodus/README.md

 * Share our Mission and Vision - If you believe in our mission and vision, please share about *InVeXodus®* across your media platforms.

 Your contributions are appreciated and will help us achieve our vision to empower communities with technology to develop thriving ecosystems for all.

+### Commitment to equity

+*InVeXodus®* is dedicated to promoting diversity, equity, and inclusion (DEI) within our organization and the communities we serve.
+We recognize that a diverse membership enhances our collective strength and creativity, and we are committed to creating an equitable environment where all individuals have access to opportunities, resources, and decision-making processes.
+Our initiatives will focus on fostering an inclusive culture that values and respects diverse perspectives while actively working to identify and dismantle systemic barriers to equity.
+Through ongoing education, equitable practices, and community engagement, we aim to ensure that every member feels welcomed, valued, and empowered.